BCDA-APS/gestalt/README.md

 ```

+Widgets can also be constructed within the stylesheet itself.
+Just tag the layout
+data with the widget classname you want to construct.

+'''yaml

+small_rect_widget: !caGraphics
+    geometry: 100x100

+    fillstyle: caGraphics::filled

+    background $000000
+'''

+This generates a Gestalt.Widget instance, which can be added to a display just like
+the ones you construct in code.

+'''python
+    styles = Stylesheet.parse("layout.yml")

+    a_display = Gestalt.Display(layout=styles["base_window"])

+    a_display.addChild( styles["small_rect_widget"].position(50, 50) )

+'''

+While individually constructing and adding widgets to your display using yaml doesn't
+save you much effort, you can group widgets together into a single caFrame that can
+be added with a single addChild command.
+As well, X and Y coordinates of widgets within
+the group are calculated offset from the position of the frame, which can frequently
+make calculations cleaner.

+A group object looks for a specific "children" tag in its mapping and expects to find
+a list of widgets.
+Those widgets will automatically be put in as a caFrame's children
+widgets.

+'''yaml

+UI_Header: !group
+    geometry: 100x20

+    children:
+        - !caLabel
+            geometry: 0x0 x 40x20
+            text: "Port"

+        - !caLabel
+            geometry: 60x0 x 40x20
+            text: "RBV"
+'''

 Finally, spreadsheets can be used to provide data for the Widgets.
 The
 Spreadsheet.rows() and Spreadsheet.cols() functions take an excel spreadsheet and
 parses it to provide a set of data structures, one for each row or column respectively.